postmanlabs/postman-docs/src/pages/docs/collaborating-in-postman/requesting-access-to-collections.md

 ## Requesting access to collections

-You can request viewer or editor role on a collection.
+You can request a viewer or editor role on a collection.

 ### Requesting viewer role on a collection

-You can request viewer access to a team member's personal collection or a private collection in your team if you have a link to the collection.
+You can request viewer access to a team member's collection or a private collection in your team if you have a link to the collection.

 1. Open the collection link in Postman.